 The catalogue of problems which arose from such a literal conception of the meaning of baptism and of the bread and the wine became greater with the passing of each century.

-Leo ix presided over a Council at Reims which “forbade the clergy to receive fees for administering the eucharist, attending the sick or burying the dead.”
+Leo ix presided over a Council at Reims which “forbade the clergy to receive fees for administering the Eucharist, attending the sick or burying the dead.”

 Baptism by total immersion was changed for aspersion (sprinkling) before the tenth century as “less dangerous in northern climes”.